 We work collaboratively with our clients in order to ensure they have all the language support they need.
 This is vitally important for research.
 The more understanding a translation team has of the subject matter, the better the translation.

-DA Languages works with translators who have experience with research and findings across many different subject matters so we will always work to match the linguist to the research, based off their previous experience.
-DA Languages will always work to facilitate open conversations in order to make sure we can provide the best translation and maintain the original meaning and intent.
+DA Languages works with translators who have experience with research and findings across many different subject matters.
+As part of this, we will always work to match the linguist to the research, based off their previous experience.
+We will always work to facilitate open conversations in order to make sure we can provide the best translation and maintain the original meaning and intent.

 Translation plays a huge role in reaching audiences and communities across the globe and even within the UK.
-It is important to remember that translation not only helps those understand across borders but also within our own country, as over 2 million people in the UK do not speak English as their first language.
+Over 2 million people in the UK do not speak English as their first language.
+Therefore, it is important to remember that translation not only helps those understand across borders but also within our own country.

 If you are interested in our services and would like to know more please email firstname.lastname@example.org and we’ll be happy to see how we can help!